 At Blundeston, we encourage and support our children to be "courageous advocates".
 This means they champion causes which are special and meaningful to them.
 These may be global issues or matters far more personal and closer to home.

-We believe this develops resilience, teamwork, courage and independence and an understanding of the wider world and how they can help make it a better place, enabling our children to flourish.
+We believe this develops our children's understanding of the wider world and how they can help make it a better place, enabling our children to flourish.

 Fundraising for Ollie's Heroes

 Lexie and her friends organised a charity cake sale to raise money for Ollie's Heroes, a charity in memory of Lexie's older brother.

 The children sent a letter to parents, wrote a proposal including costings, designed posters, produced a Powerpoint to share with the whole school, before running a very successful sale!
 They made a fantastic £286.03 to help children and families facing serious illness.

 During the Christmas period, we collected donations of toys for families at North Denes Primary School in Great Yarmouth.
 Angela Juler from North Denes was able to come into school to talk to the children about her school.

 We also collected donations of food and clothing for homeless people in Lowestoft.
 These were gratefully received:

 "Lost for words...just had all this dropped off from Blundeston Primary School.
 Tins, crisps, bars, toiletries, hats, toilet rolls, clothing, sleeping bags.
 Thank you so much, we really do appreciate it.
 This will really help our soup kitchens and families that are finding things hard.
 Thank you to the children, families and staff for your generosity".